 CBD oil has exploded in popularity in the last couple of years.
 Before you buy any, it’s important to do your research and learn whether it’s right for you.
-Below, we’ve detailed everything you need to know about CBD oil—like whether it’s considered a drug, whether it’s legal, and how to find high quality oil!
+Below, we’ve detailed everything you need to know about CBD oil—like whether it’s considered a drug, whether it’s legal, and how to find high-quality oil!

 However, the ‘hemp seed oil’ that you can buy from stores in the U.K. is not the same as CBD oil.
 Hemp seed oil lacks the cannabinoids that make CBD oil useful.
-It can be used for cooking, and has a nutty flavour.
+It can be used for cooking and has a nutty flavour.
 It’s also commonly used in body care products.

 You might also come across the term ‘whole-plant cannabis oil’.
 This is essentially another term for CBD oil, but which is made from extracts of the entire hemp plant mixed with a carrier oil.

 Is CBD oil legal in the UK?
 Yes—the only caveat is that it has to be derived from a strain of industrial-grade hemp that is EU-approved.
 To be clear, there are big differences between hemp and cannabis.